jordim/langify-mobile/README.md

 # langify-mobile
-Python utility to translate values from iOS / Android resources
+Python utility to translate values from iOS / Android / Ionic translation resources

-**langify-mobile** is a simple utility class that read the one localizable file from iOS or Android generates all translated files using Google Translate API for each platform and language you need.
+**langify-mobile** is a simple utility class that read the one localizable file from yours iOS/ Android / Ionic project and generates all translated files using Google Translate API for each platform and language you need.
+The usage of Google Tanslate API has an affordable cost.

 ## Installation